ejeschke/ginga/doc/install.rst

 * scipy

-For opening FITS files you will need ONE of
+For opening FITS files you will need ONE of (astropy recommended):

 * astropy
 * pyfits
 * fitsio

-For WCS resolution you will need ONE of
+For WCS resolution you will need ONE of:

-* astropy
 * kapteyn
 * astLib
+* starlink
+* astropy

-Also, depending on which GUI toolkit you prefer, you will need either:
+Also, depending on which GUI toolkit you prefer (and what you want to do), you will need either:

 * python-gtk
 * python-cairo